Hello Design World Videos

 Hello World Instructional Videos

 The videos look at the creative briefs in the book and show you how a professional designer approaches them.
 The techniques displayed are based on the concepts in each chapter.
 These are the five sites the videos cover, from start to finish.

 - Video 1 – Pirates of the Caribbean

 - Video 3 – REI Outdoor Supplies

 What are you waiting for?

 If you’ve been looking for a better way to learn web design, this is it.
 It’s everything you need and nothing more.
 With this book and video set you’ll know how to make your designs look good and why they look good.
 It will show you exactly how a professional designer approaches real world projects to give you the confidence to create amazing looking designs.

-Get the videos right now for just $39.
+Get the book and 5 videos for just $39.